PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries/README.md

 #### load_balancers

-A map containing configuration for all (private and public) Load Balancers.
+A map containing configuration for all (both private and public) Load Balancers.

 This is a brief description of available properties.
 For a detailed one please refer to [module documentation](../../modules/loadbalancer/README.md).